 KSM Mining Team Builds Trust

-For the past eight years, Seabridge Gold has worked to gain trust from community members near the KSM Project.
-We believe it is important that aboriginal and non-aboriginal people living in the project area are engaged and understand KSM and what it means for British Columbia’s northwest.
+For the past ten years, Seabridge Gold has worked to gain trust from community members near the KSM Project.
+We believe it is important that indigenous and non-indigenous people living in the project area are engaged and understand KSM and what it means for British Columbia’s northwest.

 Seabridge opened a local office in Smithers in 2011, and we make it a priority to spend time in nearby communities speaking to the people who live here.

-Over the past eight years, Seabridge has given more than 220 community workshops and meetings, conducted 16 site tours and hosted 28 public forums.
+Over the past ten years, Seabridge has given more than 220 community workshops and meetings, conducted 16 site tours and hosted 28 public forums.

 During the Environmental Assessment, the British Columbia Environmental Assessment Office (BC EAO) documented the information distribution and engagement (read the assessment here), including Seabridge participation in open houses in the communities of Stewart, Iskut, Dease Lake, Telegraph Creek, Terrace , Gitlaxt’aamiks, Gitwinksihlkw, Laxgalts’ap, Gingolx, Smithers, Gitanyow, Hazelton and New Hazelton.

 The Canadian Environmental Assessment Agency (CEAA) worked closely with the BC EAO and Seabridge to ensure full public participation, including two public comment and open house periods on the scope and content of the KSM comprehensive study during the summer of 2010 and joint public open houses during the Environmental Assessment.